Following system colour scheme Selected dark colour scheme Selected light colour scheme

 While this feature has been proposed on numerous occasions with several different forms [1] [2] [3] [4] [5], [6] we have opted to advocate for the f(x=) form for the following reasons:

-• This feature has been proposed frequently over a ten year period with the f(x=) or f(=x) being by far the most common syntax [1] [2] [6].
-This is a strong indicator that it is the obvious notation.
+• This feature has been proposed frequently over a ten year period with the f(x=) or f(=x) being by far the most commonly suggested syntax [1] [2] [6].
+This strongly indicates that it is the most obvious notation.

 • The proposed syntax closely matches the f-string debug f'{var=}' syntax (established Pythonic style) and serves an almost identical purpose.